flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

   - **32-bit mode**: Traditional mode in which the CPU behaves as a MIPS II-compatible processor.
 There's nothing special about this mode except that all new functions are locked out.
   - **64-bit mode**: 'Native' mode where all 64-bit extensions are available.
 It's also binary-compatible with 32-bit applications.
 - **32 general-purpose registers**: These are 32 bits wide in 32-bit mode, and 64 bits wide in 64-bit mode.
-- The **MIPS III ISA**: A RISC instruction set that builds on MIPS II.
+- The **MIPS III Instruction Set Architecture** (ISA): A RISC instruction set that builds on MIPS II.
 It introduces new opcodes for computing 64-bit words (called 'doublewords').
 Finally, instructions are always **32-bit long**, regardless of mode.
   - It's worth mentioning that, starting with MIPS II, [load delay slots](playstation#delay-galore) became optional.
 Instead, the hardware can automatically interlock/stall the pipeline to prevent data hazards.
 This is an interesting contradiction to [MIPS' initials](playstation#a-core-philosophy)!
   - Weirdly, branch delay slots still persist, but there are new branch instructions that can discard the delay slot.
 Although these were removed in later revisions of the instruction set [@cpu-chen].
 - An internal **64-bit bus** connected to an **external 32-bit data bus**: While doublewords operations don't degrade performance when operated internally, moving 64-bit data across the system incurs extra cycles.